These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing the impact on activities of daily living (ADLs)

-Why: Failure to perform ADLs such as bathing, grooming, cooking, cleaning, managing finances, and leaving the home are directly listed as 70%-100% rating criteria.
+Failure to perform ADLs such as bathing, grooming, cooking, cleaning, managing finances, and leaving the home are directly listed as 70%-100% rating criteria.
 If you struggle with these tasks, they must be documented.

-Do this instead: Be specific: 'There are weeks when I do not shower more than once or twice.
+Instead: Be specific: 'There are weeks when I do not shower more than once or twice.
 My home is cluttered because I lack the motivation and energy to clean.
 I have had utilities disconnected because I failed to manage bill payments due to my symptoms.'

 Impact: 70%-100%